 We all experience anger.
 It’s an inevitable human emotion.
 That’s just it.
 It’s an emotion

 , and all the words and actions it may lead to are separate from the anger itself.
 All the yelling, storming off, sulking, etc. that can ride in anger’s wake are not inevitable.

-At the Crisis Prevention Institute, we often say that we can’t control other people’s behavior—we can only control our own.
+At the Crisis Prevention Institute, we often say that we can’t control other people’s behaviour—we can only control our own.
 We can choose how we react to other people’s actions and how we respond to our own emotions.
 Our anger doesn’t have to be a catalyst for conflicts and damage to relationships.

 So how can a person work on managing anger?